 I write a lot about branding on this blog since it’s what I do for a living, but I don’t blame you at all if you’re getting sick and tired of hearing this word all the time.

 A lot of my friends are entrepreneurs in the healing/therapy/spirituality/yoga fields.
 I too self-identify as a sensitive tree-hugger.
+(Also: INFP and Enneagram type 4.
+If you know what that means, let’s be friends.)

 See, I’m literally hugging trees.
 But in a totally platonic way.